-We use more than half of our agricultural acreage to grow food to feed livestock instead of people.
-In this way, 90% of the protein, 96% of the calories, and 100% of the carbohydrates of the grain are wasted!
-The livestock population of the U.S. today consumes enough grain and soybeans to feed over 5 times the human population of this country.
-And it’s not just the United States – the world’s cattle alone, not including pigs and chickens, consume a quantity of food equal to the calorie needs of 8.7 billion people – nearly 2 times the entire human population of the planet.
+The livestock population of the United States alone consumes enough grain and soybeans to feed over five times the human population of this country.
+And it’s not just the United States – the world’s cattle alone consume a quantity of food equal to the calorie needs of 8.7 billion people, almost twice the entire human population of the planet!

 RAVAGING THE LAND

 The Earth is being ravaged by the meat industry, and it’s time we take a closer look at the facts.
 The amount of land we use to raise animals for slaughter is astronomical, and the waste is even worse.
-Did you know that any given acre of farm-land can feed 20 times as many people following a vegan diet than those who follow the standard American meat-based diet.
+Did you know that any given acre of farm-land can feed 20 times as many people following a vegan diet than those who follow the standard American meat-based diet?

 DEFORESTATION – WHERE DID ALL THE TREES GO?

-The destruction of forests to feed the American meat habit is not limited to the United States.
-Over the past 30 years, 50 million square miles of virgin tropical rainforests have been destroyed to graze cattle.
-Rainforests are a major producer of oxygen in the world, and are the home of half of all the species on earth and are crucial for oxygen production.
+It’s not just the United States either; over the past 30 years, 50 million square miles of virgin tropical rainforests have been destroyed to graze cattle.
+Rainforests are home to half of all the species on earth and are crucial for oxygen production.

 But there is hope!
 Switching to a vegan or vegetarian diet can make a significant difference.
 A Cornell economist has estimated that for every person who switches to a vegan diet, an entire acre of trees will be spared every year.
-If the people of the United States were to adopt a vegetarian diet, over 200 million acres of the 260 million acres that have been de-forested for livestock production could be revived.
+If the people of the United States were to adopt a vegetarian diet, over 200 million acres of the 260 million acres that have been deforested for livestock production could be revived.

 E.P.A. agricultural expert Dr. Harold Bernard explains that feedlot wastes are “… ten to several hundred times more concentrated than raw domestic sewage … When the highly concentrated wastes in a runoff flow into a stream or river, the results can be, and frequently are, catastrophic.
 The amount of dissolved oxygen in the waterway will be sharply reduced, while levels of ammonia, nitrates, phosphates, and bacteria soar.”

-The difference of water costs for a vegetarian and a meat-eater are astonishing: it takes less water to produce a year’s supply of food for a pure vegetarian than it does to produce a month’s supply of food for a meat eater!
+The difference in water costs between a vegetarian and a meat-eater is truly astonishing – it takes less water to produce a year’s supply of food for a pure vegetarian than it does to produce a month’s supply of food for a meat eater!
 So, if you want to do your part in preserving our planet’s water resources, why not try going veggie?
 Not only will you be doing your part in saving our planet, but you’ll also be making a healthy and sustainable choice for yourself.

 And let’s not forget about energy.
 Livestock production is depleting our energy resources at an alarming rate.
-Corn and wheat provide 22 times more protein per calorie of fossil fuel expended than that of cows raised for slaughter.
+Corn and wheat provide 22 times more protein per calorie of fossil fuel expended than cows raised for slaughter.
 Soybeans are 40 times more efficient than beef production.
-If the whole world ate the same way as the U.S., the planet’s entire petroleum reserves would be exhausted in 13 years.
+If we all ate the same way as the U.S., our entire petroleum reserves would be exhausted in just 13 years.